deltafront/CompanyB_Modules/README.md

 ### Logging issues
 Please log all issues [here](https://github.com/deltafront/CompanyB_Modules/issues)
 ### Project tracking
 Post 2.0 work will be tracked using [Trello](http://trello.com).
-You will need to be a member of the CompanyB Trello orginization in order to see the current status of all work.
+You will need to be a member of the CompanyB Trello organization in order to see the current status of all work.
 Please email [deltafront@gmail.com](mailto:deltafront@gmail.com) for access.

 ## PMD
 By default, PMD is executed during the Maven build.
 We are using the basic ruleset found [here](http://pmd.sourceforge.net/pmd-4.3.0/rules/basic.html).